A Scroll Viewport site can consist of many content sources. A content source can be a Confluence space or a Scroll Document.

 Remove content sources

-You can always go back and remove your content sources from your live site.
+You can remove content sources from your live site at any time.

 To remove a content source, find it in the Content sources table and open the ••• menu next to it.
 Select remove and click remove again from the dialog to confirm your action.